 arguments, logic or intellectual proofs.

-are some who will disagree with the concept of
+There are some who will disagree with the

-and made concrete to pass down to future generations.
-These understandings
+concrete to pass down to future generations.
+These understandings which

-which we call "doctrines" of faith can vary considerably as
+we call "doctrines" of faith can vary considerably as to an

-to the interpretation of any particular scripture passage.
-The response
+interpretation of any particular scripture passage.
+The response from

-from the doctrinal watchdogs say these have been
+the doctrinal watchdogs say these have been the

 This makes the Bible unique.
 Not only does the information found in it prove valid but it has the power to reveal "heavenly things"- truth on a level beyond the factual or informational level.
 There are then two levels which experienced by those who read Scripture, informational and revelational.
 Believers who are Spiritually reborn, empowered by the Holy Spirit Baptism are illumined by "The Rhema Word."
 Rhema refers to the proceeding voice of God which enlivens the Scripture and makes it speak to the present needs of any reader.
 The Spirit brings life and understanding.
 "The letter of the Scripture, Jesus said, kills."
 There are many who believe the Bible is mostly a fable or make believe.
 They have not yet received the necessary key to wisdom, belief and faith.
 With these we know that the stories of God's wonders in day of old are more than fables, they are assuredly true.